voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

-Like :ref:`Operators <developing-operators>`, Panels can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich builtin type system that panel developers can use to implement the layout and associated events that define the panel.
+Like :ref:`Operators <developing-operators>`, Panels can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich built-in type system that panel developers can use to implement the layout and associated events that define the panel.

 Panels can trigger both Python and JS operators, either programmatically or